 Choose the support that best suits your needs.
 Some times the support is an integral part of the painting itself.
 Painting traditions, such as religious icons, may require solid wood panels with carved recesses.
 Others simply want a lightweight flat surface for detailed brush strokes.
 The artist must determine what features are most important for the requirements at hand.

 Tempera paint, whether it is egg, casein or animal collagen, forms films of limited flexibility.
-The best supports are rigid, such solid wood, engineered wood or composite materials.
+The best supports fo these paints are rigid, such solid wood, engineered wood or composite materials.

 Solid wood is a term most commonly used to distinguish between ordinary lumber and engineered wood.
 Engineered wood products are manufactured by binding together wood fibers or veneers with adhesives to form a composite material.